lbnl-science-it/LRC101_training_Oct2022/slides.md

 Once you are on the assigned compute node, start application/commands directly

 - salloc: similarly to *srun --pty bash*.
-- a new bash session will start up on the login node
+- a new bash session will start up on the compute node, –pty gives you a pseudo terminal

 ----